ELELAB/cancermuts/docs/tutorial.md

 #### structured regions with MobiDB

-We use the MobiDB website to predict structured or unstructured regions in our protein of interest using the consensus of the entry.
+We use the MobiDB website to annotate disordered regions in our protein of interest using the consensus of the entry.
 This works similarly as before:

 ```py